traefik/traefik/docs/content/providers/kubernetes-crd.md

 * The structure of the configuration.
 * The obligation to declare all the [definitions](../reference/dynamic-configuration/kubernetes-crd.md#definitions).

-The Traefik CRD are bricks that you can assemble according to your needs.
+The Traefik CRD are building blocks which you can assemble according to your needs.
-See the list of CRD in the dedicated [routing](../routing/providers/kubernetes-crd.md).
+See the list of CRDs in the dedicated [routing section](../routing/providers/kubernetes-crd.md).

 ## LetsEncrypt Support with the Custom Resource Definition Provider